Leopold, Prince of Anhalt-Köthen: Relationship with J.S. Bach

 Leopold most likely made Bach's acquaintance at the wedding of his sister Eleonore Wilhelmine to Ernest Augustus I, Duke of Saxe-Weimar, which was held at his mother's estate in Nienburg on 24 January 1716.
 When Stricker left his post the following year, Leopold lost no time in offering the job of Kapellmeister to Bach, who signed his contract on 7 August 1717.
-Unfortunately, Bach was not able to break easily from his former employer Duke William Ernest of Saxe-Weimar, who imprisoned him from 6 November-2 December 1717 for not following correct procedures in requesting release from his post as Konzertmeister at the court of Weimar.
+Bach was not able to break easily from his former employer Duke William Ernest of Saxe-Weimar, who imprisoned him from 6 November-2 December 1717 for not following correct procedures in requesting release from his post as Konzertmeister at the court of Weimar.
 Only after 2 December 1717 Bach could finally take his new post in Köthen.

 The simple style of church music mandated at Leopold's Reformed (Calvinistic) court led to Bach's concentration on instrumental music and secular vocal music during his employment at Köthen.

 Much of Bach's secular music, including several of the Brandenburg Concerti and Part I of the Well-Tempered Clavier, stem from his years at Köthen.
 Bach composed a number of secular cantatas, or serenatas, in Leopold's honor; for example Die Zeit, die Tag und Jahre macht, BWV 134a.

 He also probably composed some music for Leopold to perform.
 Leopold played stringed instruments, in particular the viola de gamba.
-While some of Bach's music for that instrument written for the virtuoso Christian Ferdinand Abel to perform, it appears that easier music would have been performed by Leopold.
+While some of Bach's music for that instrument was written for the virtuoso Christian Ferdinand Abel to perform, it appears that easier music would have been performed by Leopold.

 Leopold and Bach appear to have had a good relationship.
 The prince stood as godfather for Bach's son, Leopold Augustus, who died in infancy in 1719.

-Unfortunately, Leopold had to contribute more and more to the Prussian military, leaving him with less money for music.
+Leopold had to contribute more and more to the Prussian military, leaving him with less money for music.
 In 1723 Bach left his post in Köthen to become Kantor at the Thomasschule in Leipzig.
 The main reason for Bach's departure was the reduction of the Köthen court orchestra, not any dissatisfaction with Bach's services on the part of the prince, but there were other sources of tension, such as a lack of interest in Bach's music on the part of the prince's first wife.

 Nevertheless, in Leipzig Bach retained the role of Köthen court composer for the rest of Leopold's short life.
 In 1729 Bach returned to Köthen to direct the funeral music when the prince's embalmed body was transferred to St James church for burial.
-The text of this cantata Klagt, Kinder, klagt es aller Welt, has survived, but Bach's music is lost: it might be an early version in at least ten parts of what was to become the St Matthew Passion for two choirs and orchestra.
+The text of this cantata, entitled Klagt, Kinder, klagt es aller Welt, has survived, but Bach's music is lost: it might be an early version in at least ten parts of what was to become the St Matthew Passion for two choirs and orchestra.

 Schloss Köthen is now a museum, and a biannual Bach Festival is held in the very locations where much of his music was first performed.